(We found this recipe at Kids' Central.)

 Getting the right balance between flour and water was a little tricky with this recipe, and getting a smooth ball took lots of mixing -- a side effect of working without heat.
 In the end, we had a dough ball that strongly resembled the dough we made on the stove.

 At first, the no-cook dough was a little stickier and less cohesive than the cooked dough.
 The cooked dough recipe made a soft but firm, workable dough that held its shape well, even when we stored it in a plastic bag.
 As we played with it, it just got stickier.
 At first, we blamed the Georgia summer humidity.
 But when we put the uncooked dough in an airtight plastic bag, it gradually spread into goopy mush.
 Adding cream of tartar to the recipe might stiffen the dough enough to make it more workable.

 Here's a chart of our homemade dough findings.

-Check out the links on the next page for lots more information about Play-Doh modeling compound and related topics.
+Check out the links below for lots more information about Play-Doh modeling compound and related topics.

 Related HowStuffWorks Articles